 Here are three ideas for how modern learning can help maximize your training investment:

 1. Forget the firehose.
 Design training for retention.

 Classroom learning will always have its space in a corporate environment; however, not all classroom learning is designed to instill long-term knowledge retention.
 As Stephen’s blog says, only a small percentage of employees will apply what they’ve learned from a classroom and this is most likely due to the nature of the forgetting curve.
-Here is where eLearning comes in.
-With eLearning, you can design training to be delivered in smaller, more digestible chunks.
+Here is where modern learning comes in.
+With modern learning, you can design training to be delivered in smaller, more digestible chunks.
 By bite-sizing your learning, you are allowing room for a scientific principle known as deep encoding to take place.
 Deep encoding has been proven to help with long-term knowledge retention; therefore, by bite-sizing your learning you can expect that more of your employees will apply what they learn on the job.

 2. Make it personal or don’t bother making it at all.

 A lack of relevancy is one of the most dangerous aspects of classroom learning or any kind of learning for that matter.
 If it’s not relevant, it will not be paid attention to and therefore not retained, not applied and simply gone to waste.
 With the ability for modern learning technology to personalize learning by addressing each learner’s knowledge gaps, there’s no excuse for any organization to deliver irrelevant learning.